-You can manage versions within an enterprise geodatabase (traditional versioning) or portal connection (branch versioning) using the Version Manager view.
-The Version Manager view displays all versions and their properties in a given enterprise geodatabase or portal connection.
-Using the ribbon items and the right-click context menu, you can make edits to the versions that the connected user owns, modify version properties, delete versions, create new versions, or reconcile and post edits.
+You can work with and manage traditional versions using several tools in ArcGIS Pro.
+The Versions view displays all versions and their properties in a given enterprise geodatabase.
+Using the ribbon items and the right-click context menu, you can create versions, modify version properties, delete versions, or reconcile and post edits between versions.

-You set the access level of a version to protect it from being edited or viewed by users other than the version owner.
+Access permission—The access level of a version is set to protect it from being edited or viewed by users other than the version owner.
 You can set one of the following three permissions on a version: